 The second venture by the masterminds behind Mind the Cup in Peristeri is a treat for all senses.
-Conveniently located close to Syntagma square in the center of Athens it starts you off with breakfast in the morning and gets you through the night by serving fancy cocktails while looking plain gorgeous.
+Conveniently located close to Syntagma square in the center of Athens this cafe starts you off with breakfast in the morning and gets you through the night by serving fancy cocktails while looking plain gorgeous.

 Peek a Bloom are sourcing coffee beans from Nordic Approach and roast in a separate space behind the counter.
 Thanks to the large windows you'll get to see all the action though!
-On the counter a Black Eagle by Victoria Arduino is spreading its copper wings while the white and blue tilings remind us that we're actually in Greece (Yay!).
-For filter you can expect a nice selection including Chemex, Aeropress and even a Syphon.
+On the cafe counter a Black Eagle by Victoria Arduino is spreading its copper wings while the white and blue tilings remind us that we're actually in Greece (Yay!).
+For filter coffee you can expect a nice selection including Chemex, Aeropress and even a Syphon.

 105 62 Athens

 I met the 2016 champion Michalis Dimitrakopoulos during midday hours and given the heat I felt it was best to stick to coffee.
 He charmed me with a really tasty flat white, followed by a delicious cold brew.
 Their shop currently holds 9 different espresso roasts and 5 for filter.
 Depending on the day you'll be enjoying single origins from Brazil, Colombia, Panama, Ethiopia or Kenya.
-If you come hungry an extensive brunch menu will take care of your cravings!
+If you come by the cafe hungry an extensive brunch menu will take care of your cravings!

 118 51 Athens